 4. Jaite This company town was built in 1906 to house some of the employees of the Jaite paper mill.
 At the peak of production the factory operated around the clock.
 Some workers slept in shifts in the dormitory on the top floor of the company's general store.
 Now, the restored yellow buildings serve as National Park Service Headquarters.

 5. Pinery Narrows As the valley narrows to less then 1000 feet you enter the Pinery Narrows.
-The white pine trees that gave their name to these steep slopes were logged long ago for the mast of sailing ships.
+The white pine trees that gave their name to these steep slopes were logged long ago for the masts of sailing ships.
 Wildlife abounds in the narrows and along the river.
 It is also the site of several great blue heron rookeries (breeding colonies).
 You may be able to see one of these majestic birds.
 Look for their nests which resemble a platform of sticks.

 6. Route 82 Bridge This graceful bridge spans the Cuyahoga Valley at a height higher than the Statue of Liberty.
-Built in 1931 using a relatively new building material in this area, concrete, it illustrates the evolution on bridge engineering.
+Built in 1931 using a relatively new building material in this area, concrete, it illustrates the evolution of bridge engineering.
 Concrete allowed elegant bridges built with less weight mass and cost.
 Just south of the Route 82 bridge is the newly restored Station Rd Bridge, originally built in 1881.
 Both bridges can be seen in our poster.

 7. Canal Feeder Dam The original dam was built in 1827 to provide water for the Ohio and Erie Canal.
 Today the dam still diverts water into the only watered section of the canal in the valley.

 8. Boston Home of the infamous counterfeiter Jim Brown, Boston bustled with activity after the opening of the Ohio and Erie Canal.
 Mills, boat-building yards, small factories, grocery stores, a tavern and a hotel clustered around the canal and river.
 The terrible flood of 1913 washed the canal, the mill dam and Water Street out of existence.
-A newly opened canal boat museum is located in the Boston Store.
+A canal boat museum is located in the Boston Store.